MicrosoftDocs/architecture-center/docs/example-scenario/gateway/application-gateway-before-azure-firewall-content.md

 ![Hub And Spoke internal traffic](./images/appgwB4azfw_hns_external.png)

-1. A client connects to the public IP address of Azure Application Gateway.
+1. A client submits a request to a web server.
+1. Application Gateway intercepts the client packets and inspects them.
+If the packets pass inspection:

-1. Application Gateway connects with one of the back end servers.
-The Application Gateway subnet forwards the client request to Azure Firewall.
+   - Application Gateway establishes a connection to one of the back end servers.
+   - The Application Gateway subnet forwards the packets to Azure Firewall.

-1. Azure Firewall runs security checks on the client request.
-If the request passes the tests, Azure Firewall forwards the request to the application VM.
+1. Azure Firewall runs security checks on the packets.
+If they pass the tests, Azure Firewall forwards the packets to the application VM.
-1. The VM answers the request by sending a packet to Application Gateway.
-The Application Gateway subnet redirects the packet to Azure Firewall.
+1. The VM responds and sets the destination IP address to Application Gateway.
+The Application Gateway subnet redirects the packets to Azure Firewall.
-1. Azure Firewall forwards the traffic to Application Gateway.
+1. Azure Firewall forwards the packets to Application Gateway.
 1. Application Gateway answers the client.

 Traffic can also arrive from an on-premises network instead of the public internet, either through a site-to-site VPN or ExpressRoute.
 In this scenario, the traffic first reaches a virtual network gateway in the hub.
 The rest of the network flow is the same as the previous case: